UMSKT/writeups/README.md

 4. Let $E=-\sum Q_i$.
 5. If the number of points in $E$ is less than or equal to $g$, then stop, the reduction of $D$ is $E$.
 Otherwise, let $D=E$ and repeat from step 1.

-Reduction by this method is analogous to the modulo operation for integers, in that it maps the group of all divisors to a cyclic group known as the *Jacobian* $J(E)$.
+Reduction by this method is analogous to the modulo operation for integers, in that it maps the group of all divisors to a cyclic group known as the *Jacobian* $J(H)$.

 Some useful observations can be made about the reduction procedure.
 Notice first that it is necessary for the polynomial $q$ to equal 0 for all $x_i$ of the points $P_i$ in the divisor $D$, as can be seen from the curve equation and the definition of $v$.
 Therefore, we can let $q(x)=u(x)q'(x)$, where the polynomial $u(x)=0$ has roots $x_i$ with multiplicity $c_i$ for all the points $P_i$ in $D$.